autowarefoundation/autoware.universe/planning/behavior_path_planner/behavior_path_planner_lane_change.md

 ![Safety check](./image/lane_change/lane_change-collision_check.png)

 Let `v_front` and `a_front` be the front vehicle's velocity and deceleration, respectively, and `v_rear` and `a_rear` be the rear vehicle's velocity and deceleration, respectively.
-Front vehicle and rear vehicle assignment will depend on ego, and dynamic object predicted path's pose currently being evaluated.
+Front vehicle and rear vehicle assignment will depend on which predicted path's pose is currently being evaluated.

 Assuming the front vehicle brakes, then `d_front` is the distance the front vehicle will travel until it comes to a complete stop.
 The distance is computed from the equation of motion, which yield.